aurorascharff/next15-account-selector/STEPS.md

 ## Replace all divs with Ariakit equivalents and update styles

+- Let's begin with the accessibility.
 - Lets step by step replace all the divs with Ariakit equivalents, declarative components that are accessible by default and have all the functionality we need built in.
 Import ariakit.
 - Remove "relative" from parent div
-- Add ariakit Ariakit.SelectProvider between with value={currentAccount?.id}
+- Provider: Add ariakit Ariakit.SelectProvider between with value={currentAccount?.id}
-- Replace label div with Ariakit.SelectLabel
+- Label: Replace label div with Ariakit.SelectLabel
-- Replace open button with Ariakit.Select and remove setExpanded
+- Select: Replace open button with Ariakit.Select and remove setExpanded
-- Replace chevron icon inside with Ariakit.SelectArrow, add class "group" to the Ariakit.Select and use group-expanded for the icon rotate rather than the useState
+- SelectArrow: We can't use expanded state anymore, replace chevron icon inside with Ariakit.SelectArrow, add class "group" to the Ariakit.Select and use group-expanded for the icon rotate rather than the useState
-- Replace all styles and render SelectButton and showcase aria-expanded
+- SelectButton: Replace all styles and render SelectButton and showcase aria-expanded
-- Replace "absolute" div Ariakit.SelectPopover, remove top-20, and add gutter={8}, remove expanded wrapper
+- SelectPopover: Open the popover, remove expanded wrapper, replace "absolute" div Ariakit.SelectPopover, remove top-20, and add gutter={8},  open the popover
-- Replace Icon item with Ariakit.SelectItem, replace hover: with data-active-item, the active item functionality is built in to Ariakit and stylable with data-active-item
+- SelectItem: Replace Icon item with Ariakit.SelectItem, replace hover: with data-active-item, the active item functionality is built in to Ariakit and stylable with data-active-item
-- Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, replace focus-visible with data-focus-visible to differentiate between the mouse and keyboard focus correctly, replace disabled: with aria-disabled, the disabled={} prop now is correctly implemented behind the scenes by Ariakit.
+- SelectItem: Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, replace focus-visible with data-focus-visible to differentiate between the mouse and keyboard focus correctly, replace disabled: with aria-disabled, the disabled={} prop now is correctly implemented behind the scenes by Ariakit.
-- Replace the selected item check with Ariakit.SelectItemCheck and add value={account.id}
+- SelectItemCheck: Replace the selected item check with Ariakit.SelectItemCheck and add value={account.id}
 - All of this is in the documentation!
 And there are docs for non-tailwind users as well.
 - Remove setExpanded from handleSwitchAccount, remove expanded useState

 ## Use Server Function for the mutation

 - Now lets get to work on the mutation.
 This is a lot of boilerplate code.
 We can use the new react 19 Server Functions to simplify this.
-- (Create new file account.ts with "use server", copy the API code)
+- (Create new file account.ts with "use server", copy the API code.
+Call the server function inside the onClick.
+Type safe.)
-- Showcase server function in account.ts
+- Call the server function inside the onClick instead of API.
+Type safe.Showcase server function in account.ts.
 - Delete api code and api layer.
 No type safety here by the way, I just deleted the endpoint but there was no way to know.
-- Call the server function inside the onClick.
-Type safe.

 ## Add useTransition for the loading state